Skerath/2324-MobileAppDevAndroid-MauriceCantaert/README.md

 # AstroByte

-Project for Mobile Application Development: Android.
+Project for the [Mobile Application Development: Android](https://bamaflexweb.hogent.be/BMFUIDetailxOLOD.aspx?a=170865&b=5&c=2) course unit.
-HOGENT Campus Aalst
+University College Ghent / HOGENT: Campus Aalst

 AstroByte is a simple space-exploration related news app.
 Fetch the latest articles and press the arrow button to get redirected to the online news article, or press on the star icon to save an article for offline reading.